 All students will study the following units:

-- Communication in Health and Social Care
+- Building positive relationships in Health and Social Care

-- Anatomy and Physiology
+- Anatomy and physiology

-- Health and Safety
+- Promoting Health and Wellbeing

-- Caring for Children and Young People
+- Caring for older people

 Methods of Teaching and Learning